keleven-uk/lazKlock/README.md

 Note : Setting the time to 00:00, indicates midnight of the previous day so will not enable the set button.
 To set a reminder for midnight of today, disable the time and pick tomorrow's date.
 00:00 indicates zero minutes into the present day.

+Friends

+This implements a simple friends [contacts] thingy.
+The enables friends to be entered, edited and deleted.
+Information of the friends can be included i.e. address, email and telephone contact details.

 Event

 Implements a reminder option.
 The enables an event to be added, when the event nears, a prompt will be displayed.
 These prompts are set to 30, 10 and 5 days before the due date.
 This can be altered in user options as can the message themselves.
 Different types of event can be added i.e. Birthday, Anniversary and motor - this will affect the displayed prompt.
 The prompt can also be spoken if desired.

 Memo